BhawnaMehbubani/Contextual_chatbot_project_leveraging_OpenAI-s_GPT_model_and_is-implemented_using_Python_and_FastAPI/ChatFusion/REAMDME.md

 **Chat Fusion** is a contextual chatbot project designed to maintain conversation history and provide coherent, context-aware responses using advanced natural language processing techniques.
 The project leverages OpenAI's GPT model and is implemented using Python and FastAPI for robust backend support.

-This project is created in accordance with the **Grow Data Skills NLP Course**.

 ---